MaryKenney/github-slideshow/_posts/0000-01-02-MaryKenney.md

 layout: slide
 title: "Welcome to MaryKenney's slide!"
 ---
-Hippity Hoppity, your beans are now my property
+Hippity Hoppity, your beans are now my property!
 Use the left arrow to go back!